Your attorney bio is an important page on your site and a good way to let potential clients know what you’re like and how you can help them.

 Mistake #5: Attorney bios that make you sound unapproachable

 Often, a potential client will see your law firm’s website and your attorney bio before they ever meet you face-to-face.
-You may be friendly and easy to talk to in person.
+You may be extremely friendly and easy to talk to in person.
 But if your attorney bio sends the wrong message, your potential clients may find that you sound unapproachable.

 It can be difficult to write about yourself.
 What makes you unique?
 How do you strike the balance between sounding boring and being egotistical?
 Writing about yourself can be challenging.